 7 Misconceptions About Amazon Sharing Your Account Details with California

-Although Amazon sharing your account details on October 23rd has caused a lot of online discussions, it is not a concern.
+Amazon shared account details for FBA sellers on October 23rd has caused a lot of online discussions, it is not a concern if you are in compliance with sales and use tax in California.
 The email detailed that Amazon will be turning information over to California which includes the EIN, name, and address on your account.
 Instantly, rightful so, several threads started with conversions about what this means, or does not mean.
 We reviewed most of the comments and have come up with our short list of misconceptions.

 Here is a list of the Top 7 Misconceptions About Amazon Sharing Your Seller Information with California:

 Amazon sharing your account details with California should not cause worry: legislative changes are coming soon.

 It is true there may be legislative changes in the future (as with every state), but that does not change the fact that inventory stored in California creates sales tax nexus.
 This misconception comes into play because there are certain e-commerce groups fighting that the responsibly to collect and remit sales tax should be on Amazon, not the third-party seller.
 This includes discussions about who is the retailer and why third-party sellers should not be held liable for past sales tax.
 In the end, as with any state, the key question is, “how does the state interpret inventory held by a third-party seller?
 Does that create sales tax nexus as an out-of-state seller?
 Does the state require or prefer I collect and remit sales tax, so that the state does not have to audit residents for use tax remittance?
 The key is to separate your opinion of the current facts from how things may be different in the future.
 If you were selling during the time in question and were not in compliance with California sales tax rules, that is a big issue and compliance is recommended ASAP.
 Here is a link to California’s legislative calendar. http://www.legislature.ca.gov/the_state_legislature/calendar_and_schedules/calendar_schedules.html